g-avery/Avery_Greg_FIP/README.md

 ### Getting Started
-This is an HTML / SASS / js / AJAX build.
+This is an HTML / SASS / JS / PHP build.

 To view the page, got to gregavery.com or clone this to the location of your choice, and open the "index.html" file to start at the home page.